 Match Condition

-Specify the characteristics of requests that match the rule.
+Specify the characteristics of requests that you want the rule to match.

 Click Add Condition to add a match condition.
 You can add up to five match conditions to a rule.
 If you add multiple match conditions, the rule is matched only if all match conditions are met.